Written byJenny Zeng

 Move files to an external storage device

 When it comes to freeing up space on Mac, deleting files is the obvious choice.
 But that's a different story if you have large files like photos that you don't want to get rid of.
 In that case, besides storing them in the cloud, you can move them to a USB flash drive or a hard disk drive.
-Here is an example of transferring photos to an external hard drive:
+Here is an example of moving Photos Library to an external hard drive:

 Empty the Trash